|BSE: 514286||Sector: Industrials|

-Pursuant to provisions of Section 204 read with Rule 9 of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 the Company has appointed Mr. TapanShah Practicing Company Secretary Ahmedabad to undertake the Secretarial Audit of theCompany for the financial year ended 31st March 2018.
+Pursuant to provisions of Section 204 read with Rule 9 of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 and the SEBI (Listing Obligations& Disclosure Requirements) Regulations 2015 as amended the Company has appointedMr.
+Tapan Shah Practicing Company Secretary Ahmedabad to undertake the SecretarialAudit of the Company for the financial year ended March 312019.
 The Secretarial AuditReport is annexed herewith as Annexure-4.

-27. REPORTING OF FRAUD BY AUDITORS
+25. REPORTING OF FRAUD BY AUDITORS

-There have been no instances of fraud reported by the Auditors u/s 143 (12) of theCompanies Act 2013 and rules framed thereunder either to the company or to the CentralGovernment.
+There have been no instances of fraud reported by the Auditors u/s 143 (12) of theCompanies Act 2013 and rules framed thereunder either to the Company or to the CentralGovernment.

 Your Company has established Vigil Mechanism (whistle blower policy) for Directors andemployees to report their genuine concerns details of which have been given in theCorporate Governance Report annexed to this Report and displayed on the website of theCompany at www.ashima.in.

-There has been no significant and material order passed by the regulators or courts ortribunals impacting the going concern status and Company's operations.
-All orders receivedby the Company during the year are of routine in nature which have no significant/ material impact.
+There has been no significant and material order passed by the regulators or courts ortribunals impacting the going concern status and Companys operations.
+All ordersreceived by the Company during the year are of routine in nature which have no significant/ material impact.

-30. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY.
+28. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The details on Internal Control Systems and their adequacy are provided in theManagement Discussion and Analysis which forms part of this Report.

-31. LISTING WITH STOCK EXCHANGES
+29. LISTING wITH STOCK EXCHANGES

 Your Company is listed with the BSE Limited and National Stock Exchange of India Ltd.and the Company has paid the listing fees to each of the Exchanges.

-32. AUDIT COMMITTEE
+30. AUDIT COMMITTEE

 The Company has an Audit Committee pursuant to the requirements of the Companies Act2013 read with the rules framed there under and SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015.
-The details relating to the same are given in the Reportof Corporate Governance forming partof this Report.
-During the Financial Year 2017-18there has been no instance where theBoard has not accepted the recommendations of the Audit Committee.
+The details of composition of Audit Committee and otherdetails relating to the same are given in the Report of Corporate Governance forming partof this Report.
+During the Financial Year 2018-19 there has been no instance where theBoard has not accepted the recommendations of the Audit Committee.

-33. CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION AND ANALYSIS REPORT
+31. CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-As required under Regulation 34 (3) read with Schedule V (C) of the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 a report on CorporateGovernance along with Certificate of compliance from M/s.
+As required under Regulation 34 (3) read with Schedule V (C) of the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 a report on CorporateGovernance along with certificate of compliance from M/s.
 Mukesh M. Shah & CoChartered Accountants and Management Discussion and Analysis Report forms part of thisreport as Annexure 5 & 6 respectively.

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review: